 Prevention of chronic renal problems:

 Organ deterioration is a natural process influenced by hundreds of variables.
 This makes it tremendously difficult, if not impossible, to compose an effective all-in-one preventive strategy.
-Even genetic predispositions can make a massive difference; for example it has been discovered that Persian and Abyssian cats are much more likely to develop kidney disease compared to other races.
+Even genetic predispositions can make a massive difference; for example it has been discovered that Persians and Abyssinians are at a higher risk of developing kidney disease compared to other breeds.

 Probably one of the best lines of defense against CKD is maintaining a quality and balanced diet that contains enough protein & moisture, and does not go overboard on fat and salts.
 Kidney stress is often worsened by poor water quality and dehydration, so make sure to always provide a clean water source and give some wet food instead of dry kibble.
 When your cat has diabetes or high blood pressure, managing these symptoms will also help tremendously in preventing future kidney problems.
 Other preventative measures:

 - Daily excercise.
 Let your cat play and run around as often as possible